-Our client, a 63 year old woman from Gravesend, Kent, underwent a total knee replacement (TKR) on a private basis at the BMI Somerfield Hospital in Maidstone and subsequently developed an infection.
+Our client, a 63 year old man from Gravesend, Kent, underwent a total knee replacement (TKR) on a private basis at the BMI Somerfield Hospital in Maidstone and subsequently developed an infection.
 The infection itself occurred non-negligently.

 The decision was made (according to the medical records, by a microbiologist) to treat the infection with both Gentamicin and Ciprofloxacin.
 This began on 10.03.14 and continued until 08.04.14 when it was stopped by the orthopaedic consultant after our client reported feeling unwell and dizzy.